haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 The Weapons table shows the most common weapons used in the fantasy gaming worlds, their price and weight, the damage they deal when they hit, and any special properties they possess.
 Every weapon is classified as either melee or ranged.
 A melee weapon is used to attack a target within 5 feet of you, whereas a ranged weapon is used to attack a target at a distance.
 Weapon Proficiency
 Your race, class, and feats can grant you proficiency with certain weapons or categories of weapons.
 The two categories are simple and martial.
 Most people
- Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 64

 Heavy.
 Small creatures have disadvantage on attack rolls with heavy weapons.
 A heavy weapon’s size and bulk make it too large for a Small creature to use effectively.
 Light.
 A light weapon is small and easy to handle, making it ideal for use when fighting with two weapons.